micmejia/bible-dump/NKJV/Genesis/Gen 30.md

 And Leah's maid Zilpah bore Jacob a son.

 ###### 11
-Then Leah said, [^e]"A troop comes!"
-So she called his name [^f]Gad.
+Then Leah said, "A troop comes!"
+So she called his name Gad.

 ###### 12
 And Leah's maid Zilpah bore Jacob a second son.

 ###### 13
 Then Leah said, "I am happy, for the daughters will call me blessed."
-So she called his name [^g]Asher.
+So she called his name Asher.

 ###### 14
 Now Reuben went in the days of wheat harvest and found mandrakes in the field, and brought them to his mother Leah.
 Then Rachel said to Leah, "Please give me _some_ of your son's mandrakes."